rishabhkbakshi/Namaste-JS/README.md

 # Namaste-JS
 Its not a descriptive repo.
-It is just code
+It is just code.
 To understand the code i added the comments in the code.